TyJacalan/fc-test/README.md

 These tasks are designed to evaluate the ability to build a backend utility that interacts with an API and a frontend application to display and manipulate the data.

 There are two sub-directories, one for each task: a backend utility and a frontend utility.
-Each directory has their own usage guidelines.
+Each directory includes a README file with detailed usage information.

 To clone this repository
 ```sh